cdwertmann/ESP32-Server-900u/README-cdw.md

 - Must select 4MB SPIFFS partition scheme in Tools menu
 - Board type is ESP32S2/3 Dev Module
 - Upload goldhen.bin after flashing
+- disable Psfree exploit because it often crashes the PS4 when loading goldhen

+ESP32S3 zero crashes:
+- when opening the settings page
+- when WiFi.softAPConfig() is called
+- when the exploit is running

+Therefore use S2 for now.